Responsible Pet Ownership

 - Transport the animal to the Lloydminster SPCA or the Vermilion Vet Clinic.
 Dogs dropped off at the Vermilion Vet Clinic will be picked up by the County Dog Control Officer.

 Note: the County does not pick up stray cats.
 Please transport stray cats to the Lloydminster SPCA.

-You may be able to adopt a stray dog if the owners are not found in a timely manner.
-However, any dog found in the County is not allowed to be adopted back into the County.
+Please note that if you would like to adopt a stray dog that was found in the County that it is not allowed to be adopted back into the County.
 If you reside in another municipality (i.e. Town of Vermilion, Village of Kitscoty or M.D. of Wainwright) you may be able to adopt the dog from the Lloydminster SPCA.